trufnetwork/sdk-go/README.md

 	// Load an existing stream
 	streamId := util.GenerateStreamId("your-stream-name")

+	// For streamLocator creation, we have two options:
+	// 1.
+Use the data provider's address
+	// This option is used when we intend to use streams from another provider (i.e. Truflation's public address)
+	// 2.
+Use the current provider's address
+	// This option is used when we intend to use streams from the current provider (i.e. the address of the signer)

-	// if we intend to use streams from another provider, we create locators using the provider's address streamLocator := tnClient.OwnStreamLocator(streamId)
+	// if we intend to use streams from the current provider, we create locators using the current provider's address streamLocator := tnClient.OwnStreamLocator(streamId)

+	// if we intend to use streams from another provider, we create locators using the provider's address
+	//dataProvider, _ := util.NewEthereumAddressFromString("<provider-address>")
+	//streamLocator := types.StreamLocator{
+	//	StreamId:     streamId,
+	//	DataProvider: dataProvider,
+	//}

 	stream, err := tnClient.LoadPrimitiveStream(streamLocator)
 	if err != nil {
 		panic(err)